 What Are Long-term Outcomes For Input Suppliers Using EOSDA Solutions?

 Input suppliers with access to data about farming operations and weather in a specific region will hold all the cards: they will know what prospects to target and how to tailor offers to turn them into customers.
 Moreover, manufacturers will be able to test their products and shortlist the most effective ones for bringing to market.

-Agro input suppliers and distributors will also be able to advise customers on optimal use of seeds, fertilizers, and crop protection products while supporting their recommendations on insights from the EOS Crop Monitoring platform.
+Agro input suppliers and distributors will also be able to advise customers on optimal use of seeds, fertilizers, and crop protection products while supporting their recommendations on insights from the EOSDA Crop Monitoring platform.
 That way, suppliers will not only develop a reputation as those helping farmers get maximum yields while applying inputs and spending budgets wisely but also as those pushing agricultural innovation forward.

 Rim Elijah joined EOSDA in early 2020.
 She holds a double degree in business administration and political science from Stockholm University.